 An annual audit plan is approved by the s151 Officer together with the Business Manager for Financial Services and the Senior Leadership Team and reported to the Audit and Governance Committee.
 The reporting process for Internal Audit requires a report of each audit to be submitted to the relevant Chief Officer and Business Manager.
 The report includes recommendations for improvements that are included within an action plan and require agreement or rejection by Business Managers.
 The Audit and Governance Committee receives executive summaries of all internal audit reports and is advised of progress in implementing recommendations.
 Internal Audit reports are considered by the Council's Senior Leadership Team.
 The Head of Internal Audit issues an annual opinion on the overall adequacy and effectiveness of the Council's governance, risk and control framework.
-For the 2022/23 financial year, the opinion of the Head of Internal Audit is that the Council is performing adequately across the area of Governance which has not changed since the 2021/22 opinion.
+For the 2022/23 financial year, the opinion of the Head of Internal Audit is that the Council is performing adequately across the areas of Governance and Internal Control which have not changed since the 2021/22 opinion.

 For the areas of Financial Control and Risk, these have again been assessed as performing well, which again has not changed since the 2021/22 opinion.
-The opinion on Internal Control has improved from performing adequately to performing well.
-There were no internal audit reports that gave limited assurance (two during 2021/22).
+All four areas have been further assessed as having a static direction of travel.
+There were no internal audit reports gave limited assurance (two during 2021/22).